-Our tour guide smiles and asks us to follow her yet deeper into the Veuve Clicquot cellars of Reims in north-eastern France.
+Our tour guide smiles and asks us to follow her yet deeper into the Veuve Clicquot cellars.

 Once the subterranean chamber empties of my fellow guests I press my camera’s shutter release to photograph a scene featuring hundreds of Champagne bottles balancing by their necks from wooden racks.
 The low lighting means the tripod-mounted exposure requires 30 seconds.

 I’m optimistic that I’ll capture a telling, atmospheric shot that depicts the environment where every bottle of Veuve Clicquot Champagne spends its formative years.
 The famous Yellow Label non-vintage bottles spend three years down in these cellars while vintage blends mature for at least seven.